Metadata Injection Techniques for Geospatial Data Lineage & Provenance Tracking Systems

 Schema Validation & Serialization

 Serialization strategies vary significantly across geospatial formats.
 GeoTIFF supports embedded XML sidecars and TIFF tags, while NetCDF relies on global and variable-level attributes.
 The rasterio library provides a consistent Pythonic interface for updating tags, but underlying GDAL drivers enforce strict validation rules.
-Consult the rasterio tags documentation for driver-specific tag mapping and namespace handling.
+Consult the rasterio metadata documentation for driver-specific tag mapping and namespace handling.

 Verification & Audit Logging